 AP is integral to a healthy business

 Companies that fail to implement AP early risk their supplier relations, customer relations (via late supply deliveries), and even bankruptcy if their cash flows do not match up.
 Software alone is only applicable to very small scale companies, and as the company expands, incorporating experienced supplier handling and precise expenditure tracking is best performed by a professional.
 However, in the growth stages, a full-time professional is unnecessary and potentially wasteful.
-This is the perfect gap for outsourced AP personnel to fill.
+This is the perfect gap for outsourced accounts payable personnel to fill.